-Pipop Nuangpookka has been working as an Analyst/Programmer, Infrastructure Technologies, and Infrastructure Security for fifteen years.
-He has also been teaching in the fields of Computer Science and Information Technology at several universities in the area of Washington, DC, for twelve years.
-The various courses include Introduction to Computer Science, Computer Programming Languages (i.e., Java, Python, C, C++, ML, and Prolog), Structure of Programming Languages, Software Engineering, Data Structures & Algorithms, Database Management System (i.e., Oracle, and SQL/PLSQL), and Web Application Development.
+Pipop Nuangpookka has been working as an Analyst/Programmer, Infrastructure Technologies, and Infrastructure Security for sixteen years.
+He has also been teaching in the fields of Computer Science and Information Technology at several universities in the area of Washington, DC, for thirteen years.
+The various courses include Introduction to Computer Science, Computer Programming Languages (i.e., Java, Python, C, C++, ML, and Prolog), Structure of Programming Languages, Software Engineering, Data Structures & Algorithms, Database Management System (i.e., MS SQL Server, Oracle, and SQL/PLSQL), and Web Application Development.
 I graduated with a Bachelor's Degree in Business Administration from Payap University, Thailand, in 1999, and a Master's Degree in Computer Science from Marymount University, Arlington, Virginia, in 2004.
-He is currently pursuing a Doctoral Degree in Cybersecurity at Marymount University.
+He also earned a Doctoral Degree in Cybersecurity at Marymount University in 2020.
 His research interests are Non-Destructive Method of Detecting Hardware Attack, Personally Identifiable Information (PII) Security Controls, Web Server Protection, and Bilingual Translator Programming.